Delay-Xili/LDR/README.md

 CUDA_VISIBLE_DEVICES=0,1,2 python main.py --cfg experiments/ImageNet.yaml DATA.ROOT pth/to/the/dataset
 ```

-Some hyper-parameters can be changed directly in corresponding xxx.yaml file.
+Some hyper-parameters can be changed directly in the corresponding `xxx.yaml` file.
-We run the experiments on the RTX 3090 with 24GB memory.
+We run the experiments on an NVIDIA RTX 3090 with 24GB memory.
 Adjust the ```CUDA_VISIBLE_DEVICES``` parameter based on your GPU memory.